sungsik-kong/PhyNEST.jl/README.md

 Julia package **[PhyNEST.jl](https://github.com/sungsik-kong/PhyNEST.jl): Phylogenetic Network Estimation using SiTe patterns** can:

 - Read multi-locus sequence alignment (in a relaxed PHYLIP format) and parse site pattern frequencies for all permutations of four individuals (i.e., sequences).
-- Estimate maximum composite likelihood species networks using the parsed site pattern frequencies using hill climbing sor simulated annealing heuristic algorithms.
+- Estimate maximum composite likelihood species network using the parsed site pattern frequencies using hill climbing sor simulated annealing heuristic algorithms.

 ## Installation
 To use PhyNEST, Julia >= v1.7 is recommended.
 This package was developed in Julia 1.7.2, and has been tested for Julia >= v1.7 in OSX distributions.